Source:The China Times (Taipei)

 Taiwan's Ministry of the Interior has officially confirmed that, beginning in 2011, Children's Day will once again be a national public holiday, to be observed annually on April 4th.

-The restauration of Children's Day as an official public holiday in Taiwan had been tentatively announced by Taiwan's Interior Minister, Jiang Yi-huah, last month (24-Feb-2010).
+The restoration of Children's Day as an official public holiday in Taiwan had been tentatively announced by Taiwan's Interior Minister, Jiang Yi-Huah, last month (2010-02-24).